Alfred Ramirez

-Alfred Ramirez (born January 25, 1932) is a former American politician who served one term in the Kansas Senate, as well as spending 10 years in the Kansas House of Representatives.
+Alfred Ramirez (born January 25, 1932) is a former American politician who served one term in the Kansas Senate and spent 10 years in the Kansas House of Representatives.
 Born near rural Zarah, Ramirez worked as a production supervisor for AT&T. In 1982, he was elected to the Kansas House, where he served 5 terms.
 In 1992, he ran for State Senate from the 5th district, and served a single term before leaving the State Senate in 1996; he was succeeded by Mark Gilstrap.
 In the 1970s, he served as mayor of Bonner Springs, Kansas.